-Consultation on the Recreation Zone Review was undertaken to ensure that the approach was consistent with the community's and stakeholders expectations around the provision, accessibility and use of public and private recreation land.
+Consultation on this Review was undertaken to ensure that the approach was consistent with the community's expectations around the provision, accessibility and use of public and private recreation land.
 Stakeholders include the managers of public land and the owners of land zoned RE2 Private Recreation.
 It was also recognised that a large portion of the community uses the public open space network for passive and/or active recreation and therefore it was important to consult with the broader community.

-The 'Know Your Urban Zone' consultation was undertaken from 5 February until 9 April 2020.
+The 'Zoning In' consultation was undertaken from 5 February until 9 April 2020.
 It involved community conversations on future planning controls that would apply to the urban areas of the MidCoast, being our towns and villages.
 Feedback was sought on the Housing Strategy, Employment Zones Review, Recreation Zones Review, Infrastructure Zones Review and the Manning Health/Taree CBD Precinct Plan.

-The community was consulted through eighteen information sessions in twelve locations attended by around 1,000 people; with over 9,200 visits to the 'Know Your Urban Zone' project page on Council's website.
-Changes were made to the Recreation Zone Review in response to this consultation.
+The community was consulted through eighteen information sessions in twelve locations attended by around 1,000 people; with over 9,200 visits to the 'Know your Zone' project page on Council's website.
+Changes were made to the Review in response to this consultation, as outlined in the Zoning In - Urban Response to Feedback Report.